 Pigs are intelligent, inquisitive, social animals.
 If you are thinking of getting a pig as a pet, there are several things you should consider first.

 Many local councils in

 You also need to check with your state or territory agriculture (or primary industries) department about the laws that apply to keeping pigs.
 The same laws that apply to commercial piggeries also apply to pet pigs.
 For example, it is illegal to feed anything containing meat to pigs.
 Many of these regulations exist to protect the Australian livestock industry from exotic diseases, such as foot-and-mouth disease.

-Pigs as pets should be bought from reputable breeders of pet pigs.
+Pigs to be kept as pets should be bought from reputable breeders of pet pigs.
 Ask to view the parents, as this will give a good indication of the size the pig will grow (although some pigs will outgrow their parents).
-There are no true miniature pigs available in Australia.
-The Pot-bellied pig and the Kune Kune are prohibited imports into Australia.
-Some Australian breeders have tried to breed small pigs, but these are still substantially larger than true miniature pigs.
-These so-called ‘miniature’ pigs can grow as large as 90 kg.
+The importation of recognised miniature pig breeds such as the Pot-bellied pig and the Kune Kune is prohibited.
+However, a national association has been established which registers Australian breeders and their miniature pigs.
+Although there does not appear to be a recognised Australian miniature pig breed, the height for adult pigs under the national registration scheme is up to 60cm at the shoulder.
+A miniature adult pig can weigh between 50-90kg.
 Commercial breeds of pigs can reach 250–300 kg, and it is unwise to keep one of these breeds as pets unless you have a lot of experience with them and plenty of room.

 Some information about looking after your pet pig is provided below.